MarcoPolokk/NarodowyBankPolski-API/README.md

 **Description:**<br/>

 **1.After button click, TableView will show you current and archived foreign exchange rates:**<br/>
--Table A of average exchange rates of foreign currencies,<br/>
+- Table A of average exchange rates of foreign currencies,<br/>
--Table B of average foreign exchange rates,<br/>
+- Table B of average foreign exchange rates.<br/>

 **2.Pressing the cell with the currency will take you to SecondVC, you can go back to FirstVC with navigation pane.**<br/>